 The traditional craft of the Mizos is the bamboo and cane craft.
 The dexterity of the Mizos is best defined in the wickerwork and basketry.
 They have been put to multifarious uses from furniture items to commercial crafts.
-The canes are also used to make fine hats and beautiful baskets.
-A typical Mizo basket is broad at the rim a narrows at bottom.
+The canes are also used to make fine hats, mats and beautiful baskets.
+A typical Mizo basket is broad at the rim and narrows at bottom.
 There are various baskets for various purposes like baskets for carrying firewood, water, paddy, rice and vegetables.
 Some forms of baskets made in Mizoram are dawrawn, empai, emping, tlamen, paikawng, hnam, paiem, fawng, thul, etc. Baskets of cane and bamboo are used for storing ornaments, clothes and other valuables.
 The three districts of Mizoram, Aizawl, Lunglei and Chimptuipui (Sailha) are the main producers of theses traditional baskets and decorative articles.

-is integrally related with the lives of the Mizos.
-They produce Puans in numerous designs on traditional lion looms.
+Weaving is integrally related with the lives of the Mizos.
+They produce Puans in numerous designs on traditional looms.
 They are known for their intricate embroidery and are invariably worked out along with the weave.
 Mizos also weave shawls and make shoulder bags, which are attractive and cheap.
-The Hmars are known for producing different designs like thangsuo puon meaning famous cloth, puon laisen meaning cloth with middle in red colour, hmarm, the loin cloth worn by women and zakuolaisen, the blouse piece used mainly by the unmarried girls.
+The Hmars are known for producing different designs like thangsuo puon meaning famous cloth, puon laisen meaning cloth with middle in red colour, hmarm, the loin cloth worn by women and zakuolaisen, and the blouse piece used mainly by the unmarried girls.